DEHourigan/smashGC/README.md

 ## smashGC
-A tool that takes input of a folder containing gbff and a tsv file describing the BGC regions within a genome.
+A tool that takes input of a folder containing gbff and a tsv file describing the BGC regions within the genomes.
 The tool then find the GC content of the BGC vs the whole genome.

 ## Features